- Home

 Potential costs for leaving your current mortgage

-However, it’s vital to check for early repayment charges (ERCs) if you leave your existing deal before it finishes, as these can add up to thousands of pounds and could mean that it isn’t worthwhile making the move.
+However, it’s vital to check for early repayment charges (ERCs) if you leave your existing deal before it ends, as these can add up to thousands of pounds and could mean that it isn’t worthwhile making the move.

 Even if you don’t have to pay your current lender an early repayment charge, you may have to pay a ‘deeds release’ fee, which is typically between £50 and £300.